g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 ```

 Explanation:
 This code implements OAuth 2.0 authentication using the `flutter_auth0` package.
 When the app starts, it creates an instance of the `Auth0` class with your Auth0 client ID and domain.
 The `MyApp` class is a stateless widget with a `MaterialApp` containing a `Scaffold` with an `AppBar` and a `Center` widget.
-Inside the `Center` widget, there's an `ElevatedButton` with the label "Authenticate with Auth0".
+Inside the `Center` widget, there's an `ElevatedButton` with the label "Authenticate with Auth0."
 When the button is pressed, it calls the `authenticateWithAuth0()` function.
 Inside `authenticateWithAuth0()`, the app performs OAuth 2.0 authentication by calling `auth0.login()`.
 Upon successful authentication, it prints the authenticated user's email.
-In case of authentication failure, it prints the error.
+In the event of an authentication failure, it prints the error.

-Using `flutter_appauth` for OAuth 2.0 or Firebase Authentication:
+Using `flutter_appauth` for OAuth 2.0 or Firebase authentication:

 ```dart
 import 'package:flutter/material.dart';